tjw-lint/vue3-snapshot-serializer/README.md

 attributesToClear      | []                | Takes an array of attribute strings, like `['title', 'id']`, to remove the values from these attributes. `<input title id class="stuff">`. clearInlineFunctions   | `false`           | Replaces `<div title="function () { return true; }">` or this `<div title="(x) => !x">` with this placeholder `<div title="[function]">`. formatting             | See above example | These options format the snapshot.
-[See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js). removeComments         | `false`           | Removes all HTML comments from your snapshots.
-This is false by default, as sometimes these comments can infer important information about how your DOM was rendered.
-However, this is mostly just personal preference. removeIstanbulComments | `true`            | Removes `/* istanbul ignore next */ cov_1lmjj6lxv1.f[3]++;` comments from snapshots when functions are inside HTML attributes.
+[See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js). removeIstanbulComments | `true`            | Removes `/* istanbul ignore next */ cov_1lmjj6lxv1.f[3]++;` comments from snapshots when functions are inside HTML attributes.
 See [v3.16.0 release notes](https://github.com/tjw-lint/jest-serializer-vue-tjw/releases/tag/v3.16.0) for more details. removeServerRendered   | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. sortAttributes         | `true`            | Sorts the attributes inside HTML elements in the snapshot.
 This helps make snapshot diffs easier to read.